aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/karpenter/auto_node_provisioning.md

 $ kubectl apply -k /workspace/modules/autoscaling/compute/karpenter/scale
 ```

-Now lets deliberately scale this deployment to demonstrate that Karpenter is making optimized decisions.
+Now, let's deliberately scale this deployment to demonstrate that Karpenter is making optimized decisions.
 Since we've requested 1Gi of memory, if we scale the deployment to 5 replicas that will request a total of 5Gi of memory.

 Before we proceed, what instance from the table above do you think Karpenter will end up provisioning?
 Which instance type would you want it to?